miu200521358/pmx_translator/archive/Readme_en.txt

 ■　How to use
 ----------------------------------------------------------------

-- Basically, you can simply run the exe as is.
+- Basically, you can run the .exe as-is without any additional setup.
-- File history can be copied by placing "user_config.json" in the same directory as the exe.
+- File history can be copied by placing user_config.json in the same directory as the .exe.

 - Name Replacement
-    - Specify the PMX model and CSV dictionary to replace names that match the specified strings.
+  - Specify a Pmx model and a Csv dictionary to replace names containing matching strings.
-    - The output path is also replaced according to the dictionary, and it outputs everything, including textures.
+  - The output path is also replaced according to the dictionary, including textures and other related files.
-    - When you load the model and dictionary, the replacement results are displayed in the table field.
+  - When the model and dictionary are loaded, the replacement results are displayed in the table section.
-    - The background color of the name fields that are scheduled to be replaced is changed.
+  - The fields where replacement is planned have a changed background color.
+  - Clicking on any row outside the checkbox will open a dialog to convert Japanese names and English names individually.
+    The Japanese field cannot be left empty.
+(Leaving the English field blank will not cause an error.)
-- CSV Output
+- Csv Output
-    - Outputs CSV data, which serves as the source data for the dictionary.
+  - Outputs Csv data as source data for the dictionary.
-    - When you load the PMX model, the list of names is displayed in the table field.
+  - When a Pmx model is loaded, the name list is displayed in the table section.
-    - If there are characters that cannot be recognized by Shift-JIS (such as Simplified Chinese characters), a check is added when initially displayed.
+  - If characters that cannot be recognized in Shift-JIS (e.g., simplified Chinese characters) are included, a checkmark is set during the initial display.
-    - You can also include any other name fields you want to convert by checking them.
+  - You can include other fields you want to convert by checking them as output targets.
+- Csv Merge
+  - Combines two Csv files and outputs a new Csv without duplicates.

-For detailed usage instructions, please refer to the video.
+For detailed instructions, please refer to the video.

 ----------------------------------------------------------------
 ■　How to create the dictionary